santhoshprofessional79-lgtm/cisco-networking-labs/01-networking-basics/README.md

  Test Performed

-A ping test was performed from PC1 to PC2 using:
+A ping test was performed from PC1 to PC2 using

 ```bash
 ping 192.168.1.20